Madeleine Bemelmans

-Madeleine Bemelmans (née Freund; June 6, 1911 in New York City – 2004) was an animal welfare activist and the wife of Ludwig Bemelmans, who wrote and illustrated the Madeline series of children's picture book series.
+Madeleine Bemelmans (née Freund; June 6, 1911 in New York City – 2004) was an animal welfare activist and the wife of Ludwig Bemelmans, who wrote and illustrated the Madeline children's picture book series.
 The two were married in 1935 and Ludwig named the star of his books after his wife.
 (The change in spelling fostered frequent misspelling of his wife's name.)

 Madeleine Bemelmans was a dedicated participant in founding the Animal Welfare Institute in 1951.
 She served as a long-time board member of the Society for Animal Protective Legislation and as the president of that organization for a time.